trackingplan/trackingplan-android/README.md

 After that, select the `module-level build.gradle` file and modify it as indicated below:

-- add `id 'com.trackingplan.client'` to the plugins section.
+- Add `id 'com.trackingplan.client'` to the plugins section.
 ```gradle
 plugins {
     // ...